 Extreme Frugality - The "lean" FIRE movement really focuses on extremely frugality and spending optimization.
 In some cases, it's almost Machiavellian in that the end goal of early retirement totally justifies the means to get there.

 Earning Extra Income - The "fat" FIRE movement is more focused on earning extra income and side hustling, but the goal is simply to boost income to achieve the end financial goals.
+You'll also notice many in this crowd are business owners, in the startup world, or heavy into real estate investing.

 A Word Of Caution About Typical FIRE Methods